Midar/buildsys/README.md

 Other than that, it is mostly compatible with official buildsys at an "API level."

+In terms of performance increase, on stock buildsys, make -j4 takes around 50 seconds to build audacious-plugins.
+On this fork, the build time is cut down to around 20 seconds.
+That's a pretty big increase.

 ### Possible problems / FAQ

 #### I am getting notices about missing libraries that should be built already!